vega/vega/docs/docs/porting-guide.md

 - The chart `"width"` and `"height"` are automatically bound to signals with the same name.
 The top-level `"width"` and `"height"` properties can be omitted from the definition and instead replaced by signal definitions whose `"update"` function dynamically sets the width and/or height value.

-- Vega 3 adds a new top-level `"autosize"` property to set the layout mode.
+- Vega 3 added a new top-level `"autosize"` property to set the layout mode.
 The legal values are:
   - `"pad"` (default) - The width/height values determine the data rectangle for plotting.
 Axes and legends use additional space, with extra padding added to accommodate those elements.
 This is akin to `"padding": "auto"` in Vega 2.
   - `"fit"` - The width/height indicates the final size (minus any explicit padding).
 The actual width and height signals will be automatically resized to accommodate axes and legends within the given fit size.
 If elements are too large to fit in the given size, clipping may occur.
 This is akin to `"padding": "strict"` in Vega 2.
   - `"none`" - No automatic adjustment of size is performed.
 The final size is strictly the sum of the width/height and any explicit padding.
 Clipping may occur.

-- Vega 3 removes the `"auto"` and `"strict"` options for view `"padding"`.
+- Vega 3 removed the `"auto"` and `"strict"` options for view `"padding"`.
 Instead, `"padding"` now always defines a fixed padding margin around the visualization.
 If the `"autosize"` property is set to `"pad"`, the padding values will be added to the results of the auto-size calculation.

 - SVG rendering now supports some basic responsive resizing.
 Generated SVG output now includes a `viewBox` attribute.
 This allows you to resize the SVG element and have the resulting visualization content scale accordingly.